hassio-addons/addon-home-panel/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-A touch-compatible web frontend for controlling the home.
+A web frontend for controlling the home.

 ## About

-A touch-compatible web frontend for controlling the home.
+A web frontend for controlling the home.
 Integrates with [Home Assistant][hass] as an alternative / additional frontend.
 Uses a customisable and themeable card based UI which can be used on a touch screen.